 The method for embedding the browser object in your application depends on the programming language you use.
 This can be implemented with almost every programming environment.
 For an example of how to embed the object in your application, see the In-Application Checkout Process: C# sample code.

-To provide the best possible experience, you should make it possible for your customers to instantly activate the products that they purchase in your In-App checkout.
+To provide the best possible experience, you should make it possible for your customers to instantly activate the products they purchase in your In-App checkout.
 To do so, use a special license key template that enables your application to find and parse the key on the confirmation pageThe confirmation page is displayed after a customer makes a purchase.
 The confirmation page contains the order confirmation and delivery information. after the order has been placed.

 For the sample Tic-Tac-Toe application, we configured a key template that includes the key twice, as shown below in the Commerce Assistant’s Product portal in the Delivery Texts area: